-Green lentils are slowly simmered with spicy Portuguese chorizo, leeks, carrots, and celery to make a hearty autumn Chorizo and Lentil Soup.
+Green lentils are slowly simmered with spicy Portuguese chorizo, leeks, carrots, and some celery to make this hearty bowl of Chorizo and Lentil Soup.
 This recipe happens to be a staple in our home and we make often during the colder season months.

 Zen (Zen Can Cook) and I were having a twitter converse the other evening about all things Basque, in particular, about him growing up in the region and I being of the Basque heritage.
 At the end of the conversation, I was hungry for all things Basque in particular the comfort food of my youth.